 Message from the Dean

 Have you wondered about a career in teaching?

 Why be a teacher?

 Teaching is an ethical profession rooted in an impulse to care about students and their growth.
 Through relationships and curriculum, teachers work with their students to cultivate humanity.
 If that kind of work satisfies your sense of what makes a worthy life, then you are needed in teaching.

 You are needed as a teacher if you discover within yourself a desire to contribute to the lives of children and young people.
 You are needed because, with our fast growing young population, Alberta needs more teachers.
 This is a fact determined by the Alberta Education Workforce Planning.

 Why choose King’s?

 Of our 2014 B.Ed. graduates who pursued a job in teaching, 95% have jobs in education.
-That level of success testifies to the quality of these graduates and the education they received.
-Our elementary program has 20 years of consistent achievement.
-We also offer an innovative secondary program which is completing its fifth successful year.
+That level of success testifies to the quality of our graduates and the education they received.
+Our elementary program has 20 years of consistent achievement, and our innovative secondary program has several successful years behind it as well.

 Our graduates are prepared for a wide variety of schools.
 As a faith-based program, we understand that faith matters in education.
 Whether our students intend to teach in public, Catholic, faith-based Protestant, or any kind of school, they will be prepared.

 How does King’s prepare you to be a good teacher?

 We approach every class as a learning community where students learn not only from their professors, but also from their peers.
 You will take many classes with your cohort, and it will become a base of support from your first day in the program to your last—and perhaps beyond.